JVeerman/jveerman.github.io/_posts/2020-02-02-passwords.markdown

 2. Securely stores my passwords
 2. Mobile and Desktop support
 2. Browser extension for my browsers(Brave and FireFox)
+2. Allows for use of physical tokens for multi-factor authentication
 3. Open source preferred
 4. Reasonably priced